 Applying for Social Security During Coronavirus

 According to the SSA, if you need help with filing your Social Security claim, you should first try and use the online services.
 This includes applying for retirement benefits or disability benefits using the online application.

-If you want to pursue Social Security Disability because you are unable to work, you can call the Lloyd King Law Firm, PLLC at my toll-free number 1-800-624-1003 or contact us online.
+If you want to pursue Social Security Disability because you are unable to work, you can call the Lloyd King Law Firm, PLLC, or contact us online.